-Co-ordinated Sciences (Double Award) falls into Group III, Science, of the International Certificate of Education (ICE) together with Agriculture, Biology, Chemistry, Combined Science, Natural Economy, Physical Science and Physics.
+Co-ordinated Sciences (Double Award) falls into Group III, Science, of the International Certificate of Education (ICE).

 THE CONCEPT OF CO-ORDINATED SCIENCES

 The syllabus has been designed to set the content, ideas, skills, processes and applications of science in the broadest possible contexts.
 It sets out to make teachers and students continuously aware of the interrelationships between the main areas of science while allowing Centres to retain the separate identities of biology, chemistry and physics.
 This co-ordination is the feature that distinguishes this syllabus from independent, self-supporting syllabuses in the separate sciences on the one hand and integrated science on the other.